0xCOrS/OSCP_Command_Cheatsheet/README.md

 Just a handful of commands I normally use.
 There a lot of things that are missing, I will be updating this regularly as I keep learning/practicing new things.

-Spanglish included, this is a cheatsheet.
+Expect Spanglish, this is a cheatsheet.

 - [Misc Commands from Linux](#misc-commands-from-linux)
    - [Strings and files manipulation](#strings-and-files-manipulation)